 What is an online sales funnel?

+And therein lies the answer.
 A sales funnel is simply a visual representation of the path someone takes from prospect to lead to customer.

 Get started with a simple online sales funnel

 Let’s keep things simple and start with a basic three-stage sales funnel.